 Drilling of the surface hole shall be with freshwater-based drilling mud or other method approved by the director which will protect all freshwater-bearing strata.
 The surface casing shall consist of new or reconditioned pipe that has been previously tested to one thousand pounds per square inch [6900 kilopascals].
 The surface casing shall be set and cemented at a point not less than fifty feet [15.24 meters] below the base of the Fox Hills formation.
 Sufficient cement shall be used on surface casing to fill the annular space behind the casing to the bottom of the cellar, if any, or to the surface of the ground.
 If the annulus space is not adequately filled with cement, the director shall be notified immediately.
-The operator shall proceed to run a log from which the presence of cement can be determined and shall diligently perform remedial work after obtaining approval from the director.
+The operator shall diligently perform remedial work after obtaining approval from the director.
 All strings of surface casing shall stand cemented under pressure for at least twelve hours before drilling the plug or initiating tests.
 The term "under pressure" as used herein shall be complied with if one float valve is used or if pressure is otherwise held.
 Cementing shall be by the pump and plug method or other methods approved by the director.
 The director is authorized to require an accurate gauge be maintained on the surface casing of any well, not properly plugged and abandoned, to detect any buildup of pressure caused by the migration of fluids.